-The SERT Leader is responsible to the Secretary of the Department of Public Safety and to the Governor for the overall operation of the SERT during activation.
+The SERT Leader has the authority to manage the SERT as delegated by the Governor and Secretary of Public Safety.
 The SERT Leader is the statutory responsibility of the NCEM Director per N.C.
-General Statute 166A-19.3(18).
+Gen. Stat. § 166A-19.3(18).

-B. PUBLIC INFORMATION SECTION
+B. EXTERNAL AFFAIRS AND COMMUNICATIONS SECTION

-The Public Information Section serves as the liaison with the print, electronic and social media during activation.
+The External Affairs and Communications Section serves as the liaison with the print and electronic communication methods as well as social media during activation.
 They prepare and distribute news releases and social media messages as needed and support news conferences.
-Public Information Officers work within the Joint Information System (JIS) before, during and after the emergency and operate in the Joint Information Center (JIC) during activation.
+Public Information Officers work within the Joint Information System (JIS) before, during, and after the emergency and operate in the Joint Information Center (JIC) during activation.
 They ensure all necessary emergency information is made available to the at-risk population in a variety of formats.